You can get insurance on almost anything — computers, phones, trips, your identity, your credit and even home warranties! But should you?

 Here are a few kinds of voluntary insurance policies Clark does not recommend…

 Single-issue insurance policies are generally considered a ripoff by many consumer advocates, including Clark.
-Examples of such policies are those that only cover one specific scenario such as mortgage life insurance, cancer insurance and accident insurance.
+Examples of such policies are those that only cover one specific scenario such as cell phone insurance and pet insurance.

 They’re a common sell on electronics of all kinds, but Clark says they’re completely unnecessary.
 Want proof?
 Modern TVs only fail 3% to 4% of the time, according to Consumer Reports.
 Why would you pay extra for something that has a 97% likelihood of giving you no trouble at all?